 (5) Monument Signs District Max.
 Area (Per Sign) Max.
 Number (Per Lot) Maximum Height Minimum Setback Additional Standards A-1, R-1, R-2, R-3 32 sq. ft.
-1 (No maximum listed.
-1 like wall signs?)
-4 feet 3 feet from any property and right- of-way line 1 sign per platted common area with additional stan- dards established in the Sub- division Control Ordinance.
-BUSINESS WAME R-4, B-1, B-2, B-3, M-1, M-2 64 sq. ft.
-Unlimited, Up to Lot Maximum 8 feet 10 feet from any property and right- of-way line Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends horizontally a minimum of the length of the message area.
-NAME BUSINESS NAME E-3 32 sq. ft.
-Unlimited, Up to Lot Maximum 8 feet 30 feet from front and side property lines Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends horizontally a minimum of the length of the message area.
+1 4 feet None l sign per platted common area with additional standards established in this Ordinance.
+BUSINESS DIFFERENCES R-4, B-1, B-2, B-3, M-1, M-2 64 sq. ft.
+Unlimited, up to maximum allowed sign area 8 feet 10 feet from any property and right- of-way line Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends hor- izontally a minimum of the length of the message area.
+BUSINESS NAME E-3 32 sq. ft.
+Unlimited, up to maximum allowed sign area 8 feet 30 feet from front and side property lines Sign must be solid from ground to top and may be illuminated or unilluminated on a base that extends hor- izontally a minimum of the length of the message area.

-(6) Portable Signs Distri t Max.
+(6) Portable Signs District Max.
 Area (Per Sign) Max.
-Number (Per Lot) Maximum Height Minimum Setback Additional Standards SIGN ILLUSTRATION SIGN ILLUSTRATION 1 6 feet 5 feet from right- of-way line 75 feet from residentially zoned property Flashing lights are prohibited Time limit of up to 30 consecutive days, up to a maximum of 60 days combined per calendar year.
+Number (Per Lot) Maximum Height Minimum Setback Additional Standards BUSINESS NAME B-1, B-2, B-3, M-1, M-2 32 sq. ft.
+1 6 feet 5 feet from right- of-way line 75 feet from residentially zoned property Flashing lights are prohibited Time limit of up to 30 consecutive days, up to a maximum of 60 days combined per calendar year.
 A minimum of 15 days between removal and replacement between uses is required.

-(7) Freestanding Signs, All Other and Yard Sig ns District Max.
+(7) Freestanding Signs, All Other and Yard Signs District Max.
 Area (Per Sign) Max.
-Number (Per Lot) Maximum Height Minimum Setback Additional Standards DWarran A-1, R-1, R-2, R-3, R-4 8 sq. ft.
-1 4 feet 3 feet from any property and right- of-way line A sign permit is not needed for signs in these zoning districts that meet these development standards.
-B-1, B-2, B-3, M-1, M-2 300 sq. ft.
-Unlimited, Up to Lot Maximum 40 feet Major Road or Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
-All Other Roads: None None BUSINE A-3, A-4, A-E 200 sq. ft.
-Unlimited, Up to Lot Maximum ited, Up to 40 feet 1.
-Major Road or Federal/State Highway: 55 feet from centerline or right-of-way Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
-2. All Other Roads:
+Number (Per Lot) Maximum Height Minimum Setback Additional Standards A-1, R-1, R-2, R-3, R-4 8 sq. ft.
+1 4 feet 3 feet from any property and right- of-way line None BUSINESS NAME B-1, B-2, B-3, M-1, M-2 300 sq. ft.
+Unlimited, up to maximum allowed sign area 40 feet Major Road or Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
+All Other Roads: None None BUSINESS MARIE A-3, A-4, A-E 200 sq. ft.
+Unlimited, up to maximum allowed sign area 40 feet Major Road or Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
+All Other Roads: None None

-(8) Electronic Message Board (EMB 3) District Max.
+(8) Electronic Message Board (EMB)) District Max.
 Area (Per Sign) Max.
-Number (Per Lot) Maximum Height Minimum Setback Additional Standards SIGN ILLUSTRATION B-1, B-2, B-3, M-1, M-2 64 sq. ft.
-Unlimited, Up to Lot Maximum (wanna change this to 1 for B?)
-40 feet 1.
-Major Road or Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
-2. All Other Roads: None 1.
-The intensity of illumination must not change until sunset when it must be reduced to a maximum of 500 NIT until sunrise.
+Number (Per Lot) Maximum Height Minimum Setback Additional Standards BUSINESS NAME ELECTRONUC (MESSAGE BOARD B-1, B-2, B-3, M-1, M-2 64 sq. ft.
+B: 1 M: Unlimited, up to maximum allowed sign area 40 feet Major Road or Federal/State Highway: 55 feet from centerline or right-of-way line, whichever is greater.
+All Other Roads: None The intensity of illumination must not change until sunset when it must be reduced to a maximum of 500 NIT until sunrise.
 (NIT is calculated based on the light meter specification of the manufacturer.)
-2. There must be a 300 feet minimum separation between electronic message boards and an existing residence.
-3. An EMB must be part of another permitted sign. (what do you think about this?, helps make them look nicer and less annoying, SB does this)
+There must be a 300 feet minimum separation between electronic message boards and an existing residence.